Learn how to make perfect homemade breadsticks with this easy recipe! Soft on the inside, crusty on the outside, and brushed in a garlic herb butter.

 Instructions

-- Punch risen dough down and divide into 8 equal pieces.
-With hands, roll each portion into a 9-in rope and place on a parchment paper-lined baking sheet.
-Cover breadsticks with plastic wrap and let rise an additional 30 minutes, or until doubled in size.
+- Line 2 large sheet pans with parchment paper.
+Punch risen dough down and divide into 10 equal pieces.
+Roll each portion into a 8-in rope and place 2 inches apart on prepared sheet pans.
+Cover breadsticks with a kitchen towel and let rise an additional 20-30 minutes until breadsticks are puffy.

 Notes